GoogleChrome/web.dev/src/site/content/en/blog/fetch-upload-streaming/index.md

 very rare when it comes to _requests_, so it's too much of a compatibility risk.

 {% Aside %}
-This isn't an issue for HTTP/2, as HTTP/2 data is always 'chunked', although it calls the chunks [frames](https://developers.google.com/web/fundamentals/performance/http2#streams_messages_and_frames).
+This isn't an issue for HTTP/2 or 3, as data is always 'chunked', although it calls the chunks [frames](https://developers.google.com/web/fundamentals/performance/http2#streams_messages_and_frames).
 {% endAside %}